sreejagangapuram/Sreeja-Gangapuram/_posts/2022-09-09-planforquiz.md

 categories: [markdown, week3]
 title: App Lab Program Design Quiz Planning
 ---
+Link to Taylor Swift Album Quiz: https://studio.code.org/projects/applab/tEwjnY3zVAeOvhT2MAS3XhdlD-BZRaiut0blPH3dql0

+An idea to work on if time allows, make a "pro mode" and make the questions more difficult.
+Make user enter the answer in, instead of having multiple choice questions. **edit: attempted this, but couldn't figure out how to get the enter and gettext() function to work.

 ## Basic Information about the Quiz
 Name of Quiz: Guess the Taylor Swift Album Cover.